I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for 15 years.

 You won’t be just a number.

-What happens if you continue to fight with your kids to eat more than they want?
+What happens if you continue to fight with your kids to eat?

 In the end, the End Picky Eating method will save you countless hours of fighting with your kids at the table, worry and stress.
 And it will help establish a healthy relationship with food (and each other!) for your whole family.